NVIDIA/cuda-quantum/docs/sphinx/specification/cudaq/algorithmic_primitives.rst

 **[1]** The general philosophy of the CUDA Quantum specification is that quantum device code should be encapsulated as stand-alone callable instances of generic signature, and that operations or primitive algorithms targeting a quantum coprocessor be implemented as adaptors on those callable instances.
-By adaptor, we mean some generic function that takes a kernel as input with its associated runtime arguments (following the signature of the kernel) and affects execution of the kernel with general pre- and post-processing applied.
+Adaptors, by definition, are generic functions that take any quantum kernel as input along with the runtime arguments for that kernel.
+Runtime arguments passed to adaptor functions flow through the adaptor to the provided kernel.
+This pattern allows general pre- and post-processing around concrete kernel execution.

 .. _cudaq-sample-spec: